 He was united in marriage with Donna Schubert on March 18th, 1982 in Tucson.
 They were known for their involvement in numerous charities and famous for their wonderful Super Bowl parties, which were attended by numerous friends and family members.

 In later years, Les and Donna spent summers traveling the country in their beloved motor home, visiting friends and family coast to coast.

 Les is survived by his wife of 37 years, Donna as well as his daughter, Merry Berkelo (Dave) and step-children, Teri Bovington (Sam) and Scott Schubert (Daria).
 He is also survived by 5 grandchildren, 4 step-grandchildren and one great grandaughter.
 He is also survived by his siblings, Allan, Marilyn and Charles.

-He is preceeded in death by his son Paul and his parents.To send flowers to the family of Lester Josephson, please visit Tribute Store
+He is preceeded in death by his son Paul and his parents.To send flowers to the family or plant a tree in memory of Lester Josephson, please visit Tribute Store